hashicorp/design-system/website/docs/components/button/partials/guidelines/guidelines.md

 ### Trailing

-Consider trailing icons when guiding the user forward through the product or when using the Button for links.
+Consider trailing icons when guiding the user forward through the product.

 Use `chevron-right` to indicate moving forward in a multi-step flow.